Some of the causes of lost sensation or tingling on the face can be serious. Causes can include stroke, multiple sclerosis, and some infections.

 Infections

 Infections can damage the nerve that controls sensation in the face.
-A number of common infections can lead to unilateral facial numbness.
+Several common infections can lead to unilateral facial numbness.

-Numbness caused by an infection can affect the face unilaterally or on both sides.
+Numbness from an infection can affect one or both sides of the face.
 Infections usually cause other symptoms alongside loss of sensation.

 Most of the time, unilateral right-sided facial numbness caused by an infection can be alleviated by treating the infection.